iSumsoft» Computer Tweaks » 5 Quick Tips for Checking and Fixing Hard Drive Errors

 Set a volume's dirty bit

-The Repair-Volume cmdlet performs repairs on a volume, you can do the following repair actions.
+The Repair-Volume cmdlet in PowerShell performs repairs on a volume.
+To do so:

 Step 1: Open an elevated PowerShell.

-Step 2: Type the commands below into PowerShell, press Enter.
+Step 2: Type the following commands into PowerShell and press Enter.

-This command scans drive C and reports errors only (equivalent to chkdsk /scan).
+This command scans drive C and reports errors (equivalent to chkdsk /scan).

-This command takes drive C offline to scan the volume and fix any errors that found (equivalent to chkdsk /f).
+This command takes drive C offline to scan and fix errors (equivalent to chkdsk /f).

 Check Drive for Errors using Repair-Volume